CoasterFan5/club-list/CONTRIBUTING.md

 We use [playwright](https://playwright.dev/) and [vitest](https://vitest.dev/) for end to end and unit testing.
 For both of these, we have `test`, `test:integration`, and `test:unit`.
 Unit tests are located in the `src` folder, while e2e tests are in the `tests` folder.

 To debug e2e tests, run `pnpm run test:integration --debug`.

+## Updating the database

+Once you make changes to `prisma/schema.prisma`, you need to run `npx prisma migrate dev` to update the database.
+This will create a new migration file in `prisma/migrations` and update the database to match the schema.
+This may also require restarting your docker-compose instance, if you have one, to update the database.